microsoftgraph/msgraph-sdk-java/docs/upgrade-to-v6.md

 ### Removal of Async Suffix from Executor Methods

 The sdk no longer provides async methods for executing requests thus the async suffix has removed from executor methods. `postAsync()` is removed and now only `post()` is available, `getAsync()` is removed and only `get()`is available, etc.
-> If users wish to execute requests asynchronusly they may choose to wrap their calls in CompleteableFutures or a separate async workflow.
+> If users wish to execute requests asynchronously they may choose to wrap their calls in CompleteableFutures or a separate async workflow.

 ### Removal of `buildRequest()`